The Origin of the Welcome Message of [the Divine] Yoshua, the Chosen One

 Then, rising from the water, he sees the skies splitting

 and the Æther

 like a dove

 And comes a voice from the sky — You are my beloved son.
 In you I am well pleased.

 Then the Æther sweeps him out into the desert.
 He is in the desert forty days, tested by the Accuser.
-He is with the beasts, and Messengers attend to him.
+He is with the Living Creatures, and Messengers attend to him.

 After Yohanan is arrested, Yoshua goes to Galilaia.
 He preaches the Welcome Message of God — Time is complete; the kingdom of God is near.
 Reconceptualize and trust the Welcome Message.

 He walks along the lake of Galilaia.
 He sees Shimon and his brother Andreas casting into the lake, they being fishermen. — Come here, after me, Yoshua says to them.
 I will make you into fishers of people.
 So they leave their nets to follow him.